Become a Member

 Revised: October 1990; March 1999; November 2001; November 2005; March 2008; November 2010

 At the fall Executive Board meeting, prior to the end of the term of a Vice President at Large, the Executive Board will discuss and decide upon the area of membership representation or expertise that is needed on the Executive Board.

-Board members may suggest candidates to the Executive Director who will recommend a candidate for approval at the Spring Executive Board meeting.
+The Association will make an announcement and will encourage candidates to submit their interest for this available position.
+The President-elect will bring all interested candidates to the Executive Committee and the Executive Director for review.
+The Executive Committee and Executive Director will recommend a candidate to the full Board for its approval.
 The Executive Director may recommend a one- or two-year extension of the term of a Vice President at Large if that person has not completed specific goals that benefit the Association.
 A majority vote of officers present at the Executive Board meeting is required for appointment of the Vice President at Large.

 Upon approval by the Board, the President shall notify the appointee.
-If that person is unwilling or unable to serve, the Executive Director will submit another candidate to the Board Executive Committee for their approval, with ratification of the full Board at the July meeting.
+If that person is unwilling or unable to serve, the Executive Committee and Executive Director will submit another candidate to the Board for its approval.

 See: Bylaws, Article IV, Section 6 and 8

 Adopted: October 1980

 Revised: April 1981, November 1993, March 1999, July 2001, March 2006, March 2007, March 2022